filesSaver/miniGram/README.md

-# Telegram Content Downloader (In-progress)
+# Telegram Content Downloader

-A full-stack web application for browsing Telegram groups/channels and viewing their shared content through a clean Angular interface.
+A full-stack web application for browsing Telegram groups/channels and downloading their shared content — built as a **microservices architecture** with Docker.

-The application uses **Angular** for the frontend and **Node.js + Express** with **GramJS** for communicating with Telegram through the MTProto protocol.

-> ⚠️ **Project Status:** Authentication and content browsing are implemented.
-File downloading and API security are still under development.
+> **Project Status:** Authentication, content browsing, and Telegram media downloading are implemented.
+Google Drive integration and API security are still under development.

 ---

-## 📸 Screenshots
+## Screenshots

 <p align="center">
   <img src="resources/image.png" width="32%" />